scazzumvivendi/genowrite/readme.md

 * autocorrect capability
 * dark theme
 * export and import from file
+* word and character counter

 I couldn't find any editor that could do all these, so I thought I could make one to fit my needs.
 I thought that [Litewrite](http://github.com/litewrite/litewrite) could be the best basis for starting, looking at the code, so I forked it and moved it in the direction I wanted.

-## Similarity and differences with Litewrite
+### Similarity and differences with Litewrite

 * Added autocorrect capability.\
 The feature it's there but it's kind of empty.
 When I'll write I'll add more rules (in Italian).